 a dash of Amaretto

-1. Beat the egg and sugars until fluffy.
+1. Beat the egg, sugars and the extracts until fluffy.
 Whip the cream until soft peaks are starting to form.
 Add the butter, cream and Amaretto to the egg and sugar mixture, and mix together.

 2. Mix all the remaining dry ingredients together, and fold into the wet mixture.